 IEP Policy References pointing to non-existent id

-If some threat intelligence is received, and that threat intelligence is marked with an IEP Policy Reference, and that IEP Policy Reference points to a valid IEP Policy File, but the id-ref contained within the IEP Policy Reference does not match any of the id’s within the IEP Policy File, then the following rules apply:
+If some information is received, and that information is marked with an IEP Policy Reference, and that IEP Policy Reference points to a valid IEP Policy File, but the id_ref contained within the IEP Policy Reference does not match any of the id’s within the IEP Policy File, then the following rules apply:

-If the Recipient had previously successfully accessed the IEP Policy File at the URL defined in the IEP Policy Reference, and the Policy File was valid, and one of the IEPs contained within the IEP Policy File had the same id as the id-ref contained within the IEP Policy Reference, and the Recipient has a cached copy of the IEP, then the Recipient MAY continue to use the previous cached copy of the IEP as if the IEP Policy Lookup worked correctly.
+If the Recipient had previously successfully accessed the IEP Policy File at the URL defined in the IEP Policy Reference, and the Policy File was valid, and one of the IEPs contained within the IEP Policy File had the same id as the id_ref contained within the IEP Policy Reference, and the Recipient has a cached copy of the IEP, then the Recipient MAY continue to use the previous cached copy of the IEP as if the IEP Policy Lookup worked correctly.

-If the Recipient had previously successfully accessed the IEP Policy File at the URL defined in the IEP Policy Reference, and the Policy File was valid, and the Recipient has a cached copy of the IEP, but the id-ref contained within the IEP Policy Reference does not match any of the id’s within the IEP Policy File, then the Recipient MUST contact the Provider to clarify what restrictions they should apply to the received threat intelligence.
+If the Recipient had previously successfully accessed the IEP Policy File at the URL defined in the IEP Policy Reference, and the Policy File was valid, and the Recipient has a cached copy of the IEP, but the id_ref contained within the IEP Policy Reference does not match any of the id’s within the IEP Policy File, then the Recipient MUST contact the Provider to clarify what restrictions they should apply to the received information.

 Implementations SHOULD periodically try to access IEP Policy Files that IEP Policy References with missing ids were referring to in order to check if an IEP with the correct id now exists within the IEP Policy File at the URL.